jdittrich/userNeedResearchBook/text/allURBook.md

 </div>

-To get even more specific and into the context of real world activities you can ask for a specific occasion of the »general« happening or being done.
+You can as well ask  for a specific occasion of the »general« happening or being done.
+The answer will be give the context of the activities happening in an actual situation.

  <div class="example">